naramjalkoht/cashier-chargebee/README.md

 }
 ```

-After defining your model, you may instruct Cashier to use your custom model via the `Laravel\CashierChargebee\Cashier` class.
+After defining your model, you may instruct Cashier to use your custom model via the `Chargebee\Cashier\Cashier` class.
 Typically, you should inform Cashier about your custom models in the `boot` method of your application's `App\Providers\AppServiceProvider` class:

 ```php
 use App\Models\Cashier\Subscription;